-The Manassas Campus is located at 6901 Sudley Road, one mile west of Interstate Route 66 on State Route 234, in Manassas.
-The campus opened in the fall of 1974 with one major building for classrooms, laboratories, faculty and administration offices, student services and library facilities; and a power technology building for some of the highly specialized programs.
+The Manassas campus consists of over 100 acres at 6901 Sudley Road in Manassas.
+The campus is located one-third mile North of Interstate Route 66 on State Route 234.
+The main building on campus houses the student services, classrooms, laboratories, faculty and administrative offices and the library facilities.
+A Power Technology building provides laboratories for some of the highly specialized programs.
+A temporary building has been designed to provide art laboratories.